redis/redis-doc/topics/sentinel-spec.md

 is not started at all.
 Instead if there is no Slave to select because the master *never* used to have slaves in the monitoring session, then the failover is performed nonetheless just calling the user scripts.
+However for this to happen a special configuration option must be set for that master (force-failover-without-slaves).

 This is useful because there are configurations where a new Instance can be provisioned at IP protocol level by the script, but there are no attached